-All U-M storm drains will be marked with the message "Dump No Waste - Drains to Waterways", "Keep our Michigan Waters Blue: Dump No Waste - Flows to River" (or similar message) during the permit cycle.
-The number of storm drains marked will be tracked annually for subsequent reporting.
-FY 2008- 2009 (annual) ✓ ✓ √ -- ------------------------------ --- ---------- ---------- --
+All U-M storm drains will be marked with the message "Dump No FY 2008- Waste - Drains to Waterways", "Keep our Michigan Waters Blue: 2009 Dump No Waste - Flows to River" (or similar message) during the (annual) 1 √ / permit cycle.
+The number of storm drains marked will be tracked , annually for subsequent reporting.

-Approximately 60 storm drain markers were installed/replaced at UMAA during the reporting period on catch basins, storm drain inlets, and trench drains draining to the storm water network throughout campus.
+• Eighty-nine (89) storm drain markers were installed/replaced at UMAA during the reporting period on catch basins, storm drain inlets, and trench drains draining to the storm water network throughout campus.
 Special attention is given to higher use walkways on Central Campus (the Diag, Medical campus, Law Quad).
 Existing storm drain markers are replaced, as needed, due to wear, fading, or loss.